Leonard M. Tannenbaum

-Leonard M. Tannenbaum (born August 9, 1971) is the founder and chief executive officer of AFC Gamma Inc., a commercial mortgage REIT which trades on the NASDAQ exchange under the ticker AFCG.
-Previously, he was the founder and chief executive officer of Fifth Street Asset Management, which was sold to Oaktree Asset Management in 2017.
+Leonard M. Tannenbaum (born August 9, 1971) is the Founder of TCG/Tannenbaum Capital Group.
+TCG's mandate is committed to offering the market advantages in private credit and real estate.
+Previously, he was the Founder and chief executive officer of Fifth Street Asset Management, which was sold to Oaktree Asset Management in 2017.
 He also founded the pro-business political action committee "Keeping America Competitive".

 Early life and education

 Tannenbaum was born to a Jewish family, the son of Adele Fuchsberg and Calvin M. Tannenbaum.
 His father was a managing partner of Brecher, Fishman, Feit, Heller, Rubin, & Tannenbaum, a law firm in New York; his mother was a district administrator for the Nassau County Board of Cooperative Educational Services and an exile from Cuba.
 He graduated with a BS in economics and an MBA in finance as part of a submatriculation program from the Wharton School of the University of Pennsylvania.
 He is a Chartered Financial Analyst holder.
 After school he worked as an equity analyst for Merrill Lynch.